wisescootering/infrareddrone/readme.md

 ## **Tutorial** : Step by step processing
-* Once finished, offload your SD cards from IR & Visible cameras into the same folder:
+* 1/ Once finished, offload your SD cards from IR & Visible cameras into the same folder:
   * In `AerialPhotography` where you put all pictures from the flight phase (*the folder name can be changed in the configuration excel*)
   * In `Synchro` folder where you put all picture from the synchronization phase
-* Create configuration file ( **.xlsx** or **.json**)
+* 2/ Create configuration file from the template ( **.xlsx** for beginers or **.json** for advanced users)
-  * an excel based on the provided template [Templates/config.xlsx](./Templates/config.xlsx), fill mandatory information.
+  * based on excel on the provided template [Templates/config.xlsx](./Templates/config.xlsx), fill mandatory information in green and red.
   * another option is to create a json configuration from the following template [Templates/config.json](./Templates/config.json).
-* double click on `synchro.bat` and select the `Synchro` folder
+* 3/ Double click on `synchro.bat` and select the `Synchro` folder.
+  * This will open a graph, please make sure that the black and orange curves overlap correctly.
+Then you can close the graph.
+  * This will generate a `syncho.npy` binary file  in the `Synchro` folder ... which you will re-use as a configuration parameter

 ![synchronization validation](./illustrations/synchro.png)

 ### JSON configuration approach

-* You can use the `input` key (or `rootdir`) to provide a direct link to a specific folder (that would allow you to store all configurations at a unique place... including keeping your projects configurations under git revision).
-* Regexp use are suggested in `visible` or `nir` keys to search the images.
-Please not that this way you can use 2 different folders for NIR and visible images.
 ```
 {
   "synchro":"Synchro/synchro.npy",